Who has rights as an employee in Australia?

 - Annual leave

-- Personal/carer’s leave, compassionate leave, and unpaid family domestic violence leave
+- Personal/carer’s leave, compassionate leave, and paid family domestic violence leave

 - Community service leave